SkygearIO/skygear-doc/content/intro/setup-by-docker.md

 Please consult the official guide from docker to install docker toolbox: http://docs.docker.com/mac/step_one/

-Skygear would need `docker` and `docker-compose`.
+Skygear Server would need `docker` and `docker-compose`.
 Let's see if they are working:

 ```bash
 $ docker run hello-world